esarks/SkylerThomas2/14_chapter-11-redemptions-story-secular.md

 **Paul's Transformation (Acts 9; 1 Timothy 1:12-16)**

-Paul's story is violence to mission.
-He's breathing threats against Christians.
-Dragging them to prison.
-Approving Stephen's murder.
+Paul's story is violence transformed into mission.

-But Jesus meets him on the Damascus road.
-Blinds him.
-Calls him.
-Transforms him.
+Before his conversion, he's Saul of Tarsus, a rising star among the Pharisees.
+He's breathing out murderous threats against the Lord's disciples.
+He goes to the high priest and asks for letters to the synagogues in Damascus—authorization to hunt down Christians, arrest them, and bring them back to Jerusalem in chains.

+He's on fire with religious zeal.
+He stood there approving when they stoned Stephen, the first Christian martyr.
+He enters house after house in Jerusalem, dragging men and women off to prison.
+And now he's taking his campaign on the road.

+But on the road to Damascus, about noon, a light from heaven suddenly flashes around him—brighter than the sun.
+He falls to the ground.
+And he hears a voice:

+"Saul, Saul, why do you persecute me?"

+"Who are you, Lord?"

+"I am Jesus, whom you are persecuting."

+The one he's been hunting is hunting him.
+The one he thought was dead is very much alive.
+And in that moment, everything Saul thought he knew shatters.

+Jesus tells him to go into Damascus and wait for instructions.
+Saul gets up from the ground, but when he opens his eyes, he can't see.
+His companions have to lead him by the hand into the city.
+For three days, he's blind.
+He doesn't eat.
+Doesn't drink.
+Just sits in the darkness, his entire worldview collapsing and rebuilding.

+Then Jesus sends a disciple named Ananias to him.
+Ananias is terrified—he's heard about Saul.
+But he obeys.
+He lays hands on Saul, and immediately something like scales falls from Saul's eyes.
+He can see again.
+And he's baptized.

-And the persecutor becomes the apostle.
+The persecutor becomes the apostle.
 The one who tried to destroy the church becomes the one who builds it across the Roman Empire.
 The murderer becomes the missionary.

 Paul never forgets his past.
 But he sees it redeemed: